 Simon is currently the Member of Parliament for the Tamaki electorate in Auckland.
 He has been appointed as the National Party’s Spokesperson for Customs, Internal Affairs and Arts, Culture & Heritage, as well as Associate Spokesperson for Foreign Affairs, and Ethnic Communities.
 In previous Parliaments, he was the Chair of the Health Committee and, more recently, the Chair of the Foreign Affairs, Defence and Trade Committee.
 Simon is also a part of the Inter-Parliamentary Alliance on China, an international group of legislators working towards reform on how democratic countries approach China.

-In 2011, Simon was elected as the Member of Parliament for Tamaki.
-Prior to his election, his background included a broad range of experiences from the commercial, public, and voluntary sectors.
+Simon was first elected as the Member of Parliament for Tamaki in 2011, and is now serving this fourth term in Parliament.
+Prior to his election, his background included a broad range of experiences from the commercial, public, and voluntary sectors respectively.

 Do you like this page?